Angels’ Ohtani facing Tommy John surgery after new damage

 - UW left tackle Trey Adams expected to miss most of season with back injury

+The 24-year-old rookie was still in the Angels’ lineup as the designated hitter for their series finale against the Rangers.
+Asked whether Ohtani would stay in the lineup as a DH after this game, Scioscia said: “We’ll see.
+That’s going to be determined from our medical department.”

+Ohtani was diagnosed with a sprained UCL following a start June 6 and was treated with a platelet-rich plasma injection and an injection of stem cells.
+He was hitting again in early July, and returned to the mound with his start Sunday at Houston.

-Ohtani lasted only 2 1/3 innings in the start Sunday, when he had a drastic drop in velocity during the game.
+Ohtani lasted only 2 1/3 innings in that start against the Astros, and had a drastic drop in velocity during the game.

+“I’m sure at some point he’s going to resume his pitching career,” Scioscia said.
+“When that is depends on whatever the course of action is.”

+“We’d love to have him a whole season, but I think that taking a little half-step back here and seeing him pitch for a whole career is more important than looking back and saying “what if?'” he said.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports